poissonconsulting/runbisonpic/inst/helpfiles/result-plot.md

 Once a plot is visible in the tab there will be a download button present in the top right corner of the tab that downloads a png file.
 Each plot needs to be downloaded individually.

-The points represent the median estimate of the posterior distribution, and the lines represent the range of the 95% credible limits.
+The points on the plot represent the median estimate of the posterior distribution, and the lines represent the range of the 95% credible limits.

 #### Tabs